bear-dukes-luxembourg-a-s-b-l/bears.lu/_posts/2020-10-05-bear-pride-2020-schedule.md

 2. [Diner spectacle](https://www.facebook.com/events/778314932999822) with a bearbecue at Knokke Out on Saturday.
 [Reservation is also **mandatory**](https://tickets.out.lu/e/4/bear-pride-2020-diner-spectacle) since we need to put the table and order food and everything a few days before.
 You have until Monday the 12th.
 3. A brunch, probably at Mama Shelter or any nice place doing brunch in Luxembourg-city.
 We're still trying to figure it out so, please, [RSVP here](https://thibault.typeform.com/to/aCoySXkI) if you're interested.

+Find the entire details of the bear pride on the [BEAR PRIDE](/bearpride) section of the site.

 The menu for the Diner spectacle is just below ⤵️

 ![](/uploads/2020/10/05-red-and-white-bordered-valentine-s-day-food-and-drink-menu.png)